Speaking, Dr. Nikka Lemons

 05

-Best for: Corporate leaders · Nonprofit executives · Government agencies · Higher education
+Best for: Foundations · Research institutions · Government agencies · Technology partners

 06

-Between 1960 and 2000, Southern per capita income rose from 73% to 91% of the national average precisely because the region began dismantling segregation.
-The data is clear: equity produces economic growth.
+Between 1960 and 2000, Southern per capita income rose from 73 to 91 percent of the national average as the region dismantled segregation.
+Equity produces growth.

-Closing the Black-white economic gap would add $1.5 trillion annually to U.S. GDP.
-This is not redistribution, it is maximizing human capital.
+Closing the Black-white economic gap would add 1.5 trillion dollars a year to U.S. GDP.
+This is maximizing human capital.

-Best for: Urban planners · Philanthropic leaders · Federal and municipal governments · Community development organizations
+Best for: Federal and municipal governments · Philanthropic leaders · Community development organizations · Corporate leaders

 "